Benchmarking World-Model Learning with Environment-Level Queries

 \section{Conclusion}

-In this work, we present \wmla, a representation-agnostic, behavior-based framework that separates a goal-free interaction phase from a scored test phase.
-By scoring only behavior in the derived challenges, \wmla evaluates how agents apply their learned understanding to new tasks.

-Instantiating \wmla, AutumnBench has 43 environments and three derived challenge families, resulting in a total of 129 tasks.
-In doing so, AutumnBench replicates benchmarks for three facets of world modeling: next-frame prediction, causal change detection, and planning.
-It also enables cross-comparison and ablation within a single unified framework.
+In this work, we present \wmla, a behavior-based framework that evaluates world-model learning through environment-level queries: derived challenge environments that agents answer by acting in them.
+Unlike prior approaches that constrain agent representations or evaluate only through reward optimization, \wmla uses a two-phase protocol: reward-free interaction followed by scored evaluation in these challenge environments.
+Scoring purely on behavior lets \wmla measure whether learned world models support downstream reasoning while enabling fair comparison across diverse agent types, including humans.

-Our experiments with 517 human participants and three frontier reasoning models on AutumnBench demonstrated that humans outperform these models across all environments and task types, indicating substantial room for improvement in the world-modelling capabilities of current frontier models.
-Specifically, our analysis reveals that humans achieve near-optimal scores while existing models frequently fail.
-We also observed that human participants used the \texttt{reset} action far more often than the models and achieved lower perplexity over their trajectories than the models, suggesting a possible link between humans' use of resets as an exploration or hypothesis-testing mechanism and their ability to refine internal models of the world during interaction better than reasoning models.
+We instantiate \wmla in AutumnBench, which consists of 43 interactive grid-world environments and 129 tasks across masked-frame prediction, change detection, and planning.
+Our experiments with 517 human participants and five frontier reasoning models on AutumnBench reveal substantial gaps between human and AI world-model-learning capabilities.
+Humans outperform these models across all environments and task types, achieving near-optimal scores while the models frequently fail.
+We also find that humans devote a higher fraction of their actions to resets than the models do and achieve lower perplexity over their trajectories.
+This association is consistent with the hypothesis that humans use resets as an exploration or hypothesis-testing mechanism, but establishing a causal link requires interventional designs that we leave to future work.
+Current frontier models lack the flexible, predictive understanding that characterizes human-like world models.

-AutumnBench serves as a first step in using \wmla to test different aspects of world model learning.
-While AutumnBench demonstrates \wmla in a grid-world setting with simplified dynamics, \wmla itself is a much broader framework. \wmla can be further instantiated in physics-rich environments, robotics domains, and multi-agent systems, among other domains.
-The framework can accommodate existing physics-rich or embodied environments by treating them as base POMDPs and deriving challenge tasks beyond planning. \onlyinarxiv{
+While AutumnBench demonstrates \wmla in a grid-world setting, the framework is broader: future work may instantiate \wmla in physics-rich environments, robotics, multi-agent systems, and other domains with rich dynamics.
+Model performance is sensitive to prompt formulation, as shown in \Cref{sec:prompt-robustness}, though the human--model gap remains large across all variants tested.
+We recommend that future evaluations report results across multiple prompt formulations with variance bars. \onlyinarxiv{